rapidsai/rapids-cmake/docs/packages/rapids_cpm_versions.rst

     An optional boolean value that represents if we should do a shallow git clone or not.

-    If no such field exists the default is `false`.
+    If no such field exists the default is `true`.

 ``exclude_from_all``